What this is

 NVIDIA has released Cosmos 3, an open physical-AI model family that combines world generation, physical reasoning, and action generation.
 The practical lesson is not that robots or autonomous vehicles are suddenly solved.
 It is that AI development is moving beyond text and images toward simulated physical futures - useful for training, testing, and synthetic data, but still limited by imperfect physics, inconsistent outputs, and the need for real-world validation.

 OpenAI says an internal general-purpose reasoning model produced a proof that disproves a longstanding unit-distance conjecture.
-For readers, the important handoff is AI plus verification: candidate discoveries may become more common in verifiable domains, while expert checking, human explanation, and scope still decide what the result means.
+The important handoff is AI plus verification: candidate discoveries may become more common in verifiable domains, while expert checking, human explanation, and scope still decide what the result means.

 AI Safety